holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 A Circle may add Accountabilities or Domains to its Elected Roles, as well as amend or remove those additions.

-However, a Circle may only add to its own Rep Link Role and not to a Rep Link Role appointed to the Circle by another Circle.
+However, a Circle may only add to its own Rep Link Role and not to a Rep Link Role appointed to the Circle by a Sub-Circle.

 Further, no Circle may amend or remove any Purpose, Domain, Accountabilities, or authorities granted to an Elected Role by this Constitution, nor remove an Elected Role entirely.